carerix/Cx-WP-Plugin/README.md

 The hiring organization is also included in Google for Jobs.
 If you don't mark your jobs as “anonymous”, your client (hiring organization) will be displayed.
 For jobs marked as anonymous you can put your own organization name as the hiring one.
 To do this fill in your own company name in the field “Hiring organization”.
 Optionally you can also add your company logo.

-## Job Conversion Tracking for web analytics
+## Web analytics

-The Cx WP plugin supports custom code snippets for extended web analytics usage (e.g. Facebook pixel, Google Analytics, etc.)
-Custom (javascript) code can be applied to the following webpage sections:
+The plugin supports custom code snippets for extended web analytics usage (e.g. Facebook pixel, Google Analytics, etc.).
+Apply custom (javascript) code to the following webpage sections:

 * General (basically to all pages)
 * Job description page
 * Job application page
 * Job application confirmation page

 Additionally custom information (apply source and apply tags) can be set which will be stored in the “Candidate Match file”.

-Configuring custom conversion/tracking code

-* Note: understanding of/some skills in JavaScript is required
-* As an administrator from your Wordpress Dashboard, navigate to **Carerix** → **Settings** → Tab '**Conversion tracking**'
-* Enter valid javascript code including &lt;script>-tags in the corresponding text-boxes
+### Prerequisites
+- WordPress admin access
+- JavaScript knowledge

+### Configuration
+1. Go to: `WordPress Dashboard → Carerix → Settings → Conversion tracking`
+2. Add tracking code in script boxes

+### Available Features
+- Global `cx` object with vacancy data
+- Methods: `cx.setApplySource()`, `cx.setApplyTags()`

+> [!TIP]
-* You can access special global variables holding information like publication-ID, vacancy-ID and job title.
-The available variables names are displayed in the blue information box.
-Tip: you can also dump this information in your browser debug console by entering console.log(cx); at a vacancy description page.
+> You can also dump this information in your browser debug console by entering console.log(cx); at a vacancy description page.
-* Finally you can use the methods cx.setApplySource() and cx.setApplyTags() to add extra information to the application (retrievable in the Carerix system under 'Matches')

 ## 🔴 CHECKEN: How to use the 'cxwordpress_post_updated' hook?
 ```